ASUM

 Context

-ASUM was a design challenge focused on creating a mobile product to organize and coordinate asados, a deeply social and culturally significant experience.
+ASUM was a 3-day product design challenge focused on creating a tool to help groups organize “asados,” a deeply social and culturally significant gathering in Argentina.

-The goal was to design a tool that helps groups plan an event: defining roles, assigning responsibilities, managing supplies, and keeping everyone aligned.
+The goal was to design a solution that helped groups define roles, assign responsibilities, manage supplies, and keep everyone aligned—without creating unnecessary friction in a traditionally informal experience.

 Approach